 Scrimmages - Teams must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.

-All sports teams will have a minimum of fourteen (14) practice days before the date of the first scheduled competition.
-Sundays do not count as a day of practice.
-Saturdays and holidays may be used as practice days unless prohibited by local board policy or the CIAC committee on seasons limitations.
-An individual athlete must participate in a minimum of ten (10) practices prior to competition unless the athlete has been participating in a sport the previous season that overlaps with the spring season and then would not be required to complete ten (10) practices prior to competition.
+All sports teams and individual athletes must have a minimum of ten (10) physical/exertional practice days with their school before the date of the first scheduled competition.
+No team/athlete shall practice/compete with their school more than six (6) consecutive days to provide a day of rest.
+Saturdays, Sundays, and holidays may be used unless prohibited by local board policy.
+Sunday practices may be counted to fulfill the 10 day requirement.